List of Playboy Playmates of 1969

 The following is a list of Playboy Playmates of 1969, the 15th anniversary year of the publication.
 Playboy magazine names their Playmate of the Month each month throughout the year.

 January

 Leslie Bianchini (born February 12, 1947) was Playboy magazine's Playmate of the Month for its January 1969 issue.
 Her centerfold was photographed by Mario Casilli.

 In 1994, it became known that Bianchini's centerfold photo (along with Angela Dorian, Reagan Wilson, and Cynthia Myers) was scanned and inserted into Apollo 12 extra-vehicular activity astronaut cuff checklists by pranksters at NASA.

 February

-Lorrie Menconi (born February 24, 1948, in Philadelphia) was Playboy magazine's Playmate of the Month for its February 1969 issue.
+Lorrie Menconi (born February 24, 1948, in Philadelphia, PA) was Playboy magazine's Playmate of the Month for its February 1969 issue.
 Her centerfold was photographed by William Figge and Ed DeLong.

+Lorrie was one of several Playmates who were pregnant at the time of her shoot.
+This was not mentioned in her Playmate article, nor was it mentioned that she was married, both common occurrences at the time when biographical details about Playmates were obscured or enhanced by the magazine.

+Lorrie raised four children.
+One of her children is Ashlee Ricci, also a Playboy model.
+Lorrie attends Glamourcon events with her daughter.

 March

 Kathy MacDonald (born December 7, 1946, in New Jersey) was Playboy magazine's Playmate of the Month for its March 1969 issue.
 Her centerfold was photographed by David Chan.